 Computational HDR.
 Phones automatically capture and blend multiple exposures, often giving you better highlight and shadow detail than a single traditional camera shot.
 Sunrise and sunset scenes, backlit subjects, and high-contrast interiors are all situations where phones perform surprisingly well.

 Always available.
 Beyond mere convenience, this changes what you can photograph.
 Candid moments, unexpected scenes, the light that only lasts thirty seconds.
-You'll capture things you'd miss while a traditional camera sits at home.
+There are genuine situations where your phone beats a dedicated camera simply because it's there.

 Instant sharing.
 The photo that gets shared, printed, or used is worth more than the technically perfect image that sits on a memory card.